Nobody's Watching: Program history

 The pilot was developed for the WB Television Network, but network executives passed on the show for the 2005 schedule after test audiences seemed to be confused by its premise.
-However, in June 2006, the pilot was leaked onto YouTube and quickly attracted attention from viewers around the world.
+However, in June 2006, the pilot was leaked onto YouTube and quickly attracted attention from that platform's viewers.
 On July 3, a report in the New York Times suggested that the show could yet make it to a full series, thanks to the positive response from YouTube viewers.
 During the Friday, July 21, 2006, broadcast of Last Call with Carson Daly, guests Neil Goldman, Taran Killam and Paul Campbell called NBC president Kevin Reilly on air, who seemed to confirm an interest in the series.
 He later recanted, but a deal was struck to produce webisodes.
 Webisodes of varying length were released until January 12, 2007.
 In an interview with TV Squad, Lawrence divulged that NBC would broadcast a live TV special in March 2007.
 However, in February 2007, the Pittsburgh Post-Gazette reported that the executive producer Bill Lawrence had voiced concerns that the show would not be broadcast and this was eventually confirmed by an NBC spokesperson who said, "The project is not going forward."
 Lawrence also said that the actors' contracts would expire at the end of February.
 There has been no live TV special as of December 2017.

-"Derrick" and "Will" have been extras on other NBC produced series such as Days of Our Lives and Scrubs.
+"Derrick" and "Will" have been extras on other NBC-produced series such as Days of Our Lives and Scrubs.